telerik/ajax-docs/api/server/Telerik.Web.UI/WebResourceCacheProvider.md

 `System.Void`

-###  AreAssociated
+###  Exists

-Checks whether the given unique key and URL are associated in cache.
+Checks whether there is an entry for the requested URL in the cache.

 #### Parameters

-#### pageKey `System.String`

-The unique key with which the URL will be associated.
-The key is usually a unique identifier of a web page.

 #### resourceUid `System.String`